 This league is a recreational league where the focus is on fun and participation.
 Everyone can play!
 Please be respectful to the other players, and put the players before the game itself.

 Do not leave valuables in your vehicle or in the change rooms in the gymnasiums.
 The City of Ottawa, the Girls n’ Women and Sport Program, schools and community centres are not responsible for items that are lost, stolen or damaged.

-3. Please be respectful to referees and other players.
-The referees’ calls are FINAL.
+- Please be respectful to referees and other players.
+The referees’ calls are final.
 Bear in mind that our referees have the necessary skills and are doing their best.

-4 The referee will do an equipment and jewellery check prior to game start.
+- The referee will do an equipment and jewelry check prior to game start.

 Team and player equipment requirements

 - Members of a team must wear jerseys that are the same colour.
 We prefer that numbers be worn.
 If two teams are to play each other have jerseys that are the same colour, the home team (listed first) must wear a jersey of a different colour.

 - Goalies must wear a mask covering the entire face, a chest protector and goalie pads.
 Goaltender equipment (i.e., the mask, helmet, chest protector and goalie pads) are provided.
 If a goaltender needs a catching glove for the right hand, she must contact our offices so that steps are taken to provide her with one.
 Goalie equipment brought from home must be the same size as equipment provided by the GWS.

 - Helmet with mask covering the entire face